|[Oil rigs in Cromarty Firth, seen from Dalmore Distillery]|

 Description: Waterside distillery with distinctive stag's-head logo, dating back to 1839.

-Open (2017): Monday to Saturday, April to September; weekdays, October to March
+Open (2018): Monday to Saturday, April to September; weekdays, October to March.
+Tours must be booked in advance.

 Name: Dingwall ★☆☆☆☆